jdnorthrup/ripplezone19/README.md

-x	- rearrange to do live convolution of delayed parts? x - rotating bank of dry / wet (stereo) buffers x - ripple fx cascade pattern
-- need to have the graphs remembered in the parent patch somehow?
+x	- rearrange to do live convolution of delayed parts? x - rotating bank of dry / wet (stereo) buffers x - ripple fx cascade pattern x need to have the graphs remembered in the parent patch somehow?
 - rotating bank of fx
 - add else/autofade for loops
 x - clearing buffers